chhsinnovation/openopps-help/opportunity/index.md

 ### Before you get started
 1. Ask your supervisor if it’s okay to post an opportunity—you need their approval.
 2. Read our [10 tips for creating an opportunity](../getting-started/top-10-tips/) and [check out a few examples](sample-opportunities).
-3. [Create an account](../account/) if you don’t already have one—you must have an account to create and post an opportunity.
+3. [Create a profile](../account/) if you don’t already have one—you must have a profile to create and post an opportunity.

 ### Create your opportunity
 1. Sign into Open Opportunities and click **Create opportunity**.
 2. Fill out as much information as you can – the more info you give, the better chance you’ll get the right people.
 3. Click **Preview** to review the opportunity—make sure it has enough detail and there are no spelling or grammatical errors.
 4. Click **Submit** when you're ready to post the opportunity.
-Or, click **Save for later** if you’re not ready to post—we’ll save it as a draft in your profile.
+Or, click **Save for later** if you’re not ready to post—we’ll save it as a draft.
+You can find your drafts under your **Created opportunities** on your home page.
 5. The administrators will review your opportunity after your click **Submit**.
 They’ll send you an email when it’s approved and goes live.
 Or, email you if you need to make changes.

 <div class="usajobs-openopps-help-center-article__callout">